9. Canadian Indicators for the United Nations Convention on the Rights of Persons with Disabilities (CRPD) - article 27: work and employment

 Persons with disabilities had lower rates of employment than those without disabilities.

-Among men aged 25 to 64 years, 62% of persons with disabilities were employed compared to 84% of those without disabilities.
+Among men aged 25 to 64 years, 63% of those with disabilities were employed compared to 82% of those without disabilities.
+Among women aged 25 to 64 years, 61% of those with disabilities were employed compared to 73% of those without disabilities.

 9.2 Not in the Labour Force (NILF)

-Text description of figure 9.2 follows.
+Text description of Figure 9.2 follows

 Figure 9.2 - Text description